 (2) Lord’s Supper: The church shall observe the Lord’s Supper quarterly, the first Sunday of the quarter, unless otherwise scheduled by the church.
 The pastor and the deacons shall administer the Lord’s Supper.

 Article VII.
 Church Meetings

-(1) Worship Services: The church shall meet regularly each Sunday morning, Sunday evening, and Wednesday evening for the worship of Almighty God.
-Prayer, praise, preaching, instructions, and evangelism shall be among the ingredients of these services.
-The pastor shall direct the services for all the church members and for all others who may choose to attend.
-Evening services may be cancelled by advance vote of the church when deemed appropriate for families to spend time together – especially during holidays.
-Evening services may also be modified to accommodate special programs i.e. small group meetings.
+(1) Worship Services: The church shall meet regularly each Sunday morning and Wednesday evening for the worship of Almighty God.
+Prayer, praise, preaching, instructions and evangelism shall be among the ingredients of these services.
+The pastor shall direct the services, with the exceptions of illness or vacation.

 (2) Special Services: Revival services and other church meetings essential to the advancement of the church’s objectives shall be placed on the church calendar.

 (3) Regular Business Meetings: The church shall hold regular business meetings quarterly on fourth Sunday of the months of January, April, July and October unless otherwise scheduled by the church.